Sonoma Wine Trail — Pinot Noir, Zinfandel, and California's Most Diverse Wine County

 Frequently Asked Questions

-Jordan Vineyard, Ferrari-Carano, Williams Selyem, Dry Creek Vineyard, Ridge Lytton Springs, Kistler, Gary Farrell, and 400+ more across Russian River Valley, Dry Creek Valley, and Alexander Valley.
+The best wineries in Sonoma include Jordan Vineyard, Ferrari-Carano, Williams Selyem, Dry Creek Vineyard, Ridge Lytton Springs, Kistler, and Gary Farrell — 425+ estates across Russian River Valley, Dry Creek Valley, and Alexander Valley.

 What wine is Sonoma known for?